MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

     DeviceInit - Pointer to an opaque init structure.
 Memory for this structure will be freed by the framework when the WdfDeviceCreate succeeds.
-So don't access the structure after that point.
+Do not access the structure after that point.

 Return Value: